devilyouwei/epidemic-geohash/README.md

 values.
 We set the user IDs as keys and user health information as values in a hash table.
 In the database, one block corresponds to one hash table and the hexadecimal code of block is the name of hash table.

-In this way, when a user enters a block, the hash table of the block will save the user's ID and information as a "key-value" pair.
-When the user enters another block, the user will be moved out of the current hash table and into the hash table corresponding to the new block.
+In this way, when the user enters a block, the hash table of the block will save the user's ID and information as a "key-value" pair.
+When the user changes the position and enters another block, the user will be moved out of the current hash table and then into the hash table of the new block.

-It is worth to note that for the blocks that there are no user in it, we call them "depopulated blocks".
+For the blocks that there are no user in it, we call these blocks "depopulated blocks".
 These blocks are logically existed, but they are not physically stored.
-Thus we free the storage space by clearing the "depopulated blocks".
-In contrast, when the first user appears in a "depopulated block", a new block will be created dynamically, a corresponding hash table will be generated, and the user's information is stored.
+By clearing the "depopulated blocks" we free the storage space.
+In contrast, when a user appears in a "depopulated block", a new block will be created dynamically in the storage space, which means a related hash table will be generated, and the user's information will be stored in it.

-For the blocks that the user has entered over a period of time, the logs are recorded at row level in a relational database.
+For the blocks that the user has entered historically, the logs can be recorded at row level in a relational database.
 The users' IDs are the foreign keys in the table.
+When we query these block track records from the database, they are expressed in the data structure of link or array.
+COVID-19 requires us to query the past 14-days block records.

-Based on the above storage mode, we also have a "user table".
+Based on the above storage mode, we also need a "user table" in the relational database.
 The primary key is the user's ID, and the table is used to save the user's basic information.

-## Grid Quantification
+## 4.4 Grid Quantification

-下面开始介绍量化区块安全信息
+### 4.4.1 Basic Quantification Method

+At present, our project still uses a basic qualification method for each GeoHash block.
+The basic qualification method refers to a relatively simple analysis method, which only calculates the safety index of the block, and we define it as ASI (Area Safety Index).